AntonioND/ucity/readme.md

 General to do list:
 - Simulation - Most parts are ready
-  - Graphical output (boats, wind power plants?...)
+  - Graphical output (wind power plants?...)
 - Sample cities (compressed?)
 - Music, SFX - Allow to disable it from the options menu
 - Improve graphics